learn-co-curriculum/reading-ios-unitTesting/README.md

 // passes if an instance of NSArray, NSSet, NSDictionary or NSString x has
 // a count or length of 0.
 expect(x).to.beEmpty();

-// passes if x is an instance of a class Foo. expect(x).to.beInstanceOf([Foo class]);

-// passes if x is an instance of a class Foo or if x is an instance of any class
-// that inherits from the class Foo. expect(x).to.beKindOf([Foo class]);

 // passes if the class Foo is a subclass of the class Bar or if it is identical to
 // the class Bar.